 Collaborate with professors and research centers on legal scholarship, advocacy efforts, and amicus briefs that influence the opinions of appeals court judges, including Supreme Court justices.

-Engage in discussions and debates convened by the Law School’s Center for Constitutional Governance.
+Engage in discussions and debates convened by the Law School’s Center for Constitutional Governance and Constitutional Democracy Initiative.

 Participate in programs at Columbia University’s Knight First Amendment Institute whose mission is to defend the freedoms of speech and the press in the digital age through strategic litigation, research, and public education.

-Law Facts: Columbia Law alumni who have defended and interpreted the Constitution as public servants in the upper echelons of government include Ruth Bader Ginsburg ’59, U.S. Supreme Court justice; Eric H. Holder Jr. ’76, former attorney general of the United States; Donald B. Verrilli Jr. ’83, former solicitor general of the United States; and Jeh Johnson ’82, former secretary of Homeland Security.
+Law Facts: Columbia Law alumni who have defended and interpreted the Constitution as public servants in the upper echelons of government include Ruth Bader Ginsburg ’59, U.S. Supreme Court justice; Eric H. Holder Jr. ’76, former attorney general of the United States; Jeh Johnson ’82, former secretary of Homeland Security; and Donald B. Verrilli Jr. ’83, former solicitor general of the United States.